Sd error — excess suds

 Why does my Frigidaire FFFW5000QW keep showing the Sd error even after I reduce detergent?

-Residual soap buildup inside the drum and hoses can trigger repeated Sd errors even after cutting back on detergent.
-Run a clean cycle with no detergent to flush out lingering suds.
+Residual soap buildup inside the drum and hoses can trigger repeated Sd errors, even after cutting back on detergent.
+Running a clean cycle with no detergent can help flush out lingering suds.

 Can I use any detergent in my Frigidaire front load washer?